 If you are following a gluten-free diet or have Celiac disease, pure agave tequila is safe to drink.
-In addition, most tequila manufacturers only make tequila, so there is little risk for cross-contamination.
+In addition, most tequila manufacturers only make tequila, so there is little risk of cross-contamination.
 The distillation process of tequila is also free from using gluten-containing grains or ingredients.

 When it comes to mixto tequila, things get a bit more complicated.
-As previously mentioned, a mixto has 51% or more blue agave but it also has other sources of sugars and possible flavoring added.
+As previously mentioned, a mixto has 51% or more blue agave, but it also has other sources of sugars and possible flavoring added.
 The mixto is likely gluten-free most of the time, but the sugars could come from gluten.

 If you are highly sensitive to gluten due to celiac disease, gluten allergy, or gluten intolerance, it is best to skip the mixto types of tequila and stick with pure agave tequilas.

 Like mix, flavored tequilas have a similar issue.
-Though most flavored tequilas are safe to drink, some of those flavorings and colorants may have gluten.
+Though most flavored tequilas are safe to drink, some flavorings and colorants may have gluten.
 When you are out with friends, it is harder to check the label for gluten, so it may be best to stick with pure tequila.
 When buying tequila at the store, read the label to ensure there are only gluten-free ingredients.

 Tequila is primarily used in drinks like margaritas, and many like to enjoy higher-end tequila with lime wedges.
-However, margaritas mixes are usually blended with other ingredients.
+However, margarita mixes are usually blended with other ingredients.
 They have a lot of additives (i.e., flavorings and colorants) that may not be gluten-free.